-When it comes to difficult games, not many reach the notoriety of the Dark Souls series.
-People that have no idea what From Software’s games are about have still heard of them, and that’s purely down to the infamy surrounding them.
-Over the years, many developers have looked at this formula, leading to the creation of Souls-likes, because a surprising amount of you are gluttons for punishment (same, to be honest).
-Therefore, we have to ask ourselves, what are the best games like Dark Souls on Nintendo Switch?
+When it comes to difficult games, the brain immediately thinks of games like Dark Souls.
+People who have no idea what From Software’s games are about have still heard of them, and that’s purely down to the infamy surrounding them.
+Over the years, many developers have looked at this formula, leading to the creation of Soulslikes, because a surprising amount of you are gluttons for punishment (same, to be honest).
+Here’s a list of our favorites.

-This is a tough question to answer, as there are many, and some are similar to Dark Souls in ways you might not even realise.
-Still, we understand that not everyone is a masochist, and that’s why we have a list of the best Lego games and Disney games, they’ll leave you walking on sunshine.
+Still, we understand that not everyone is a masochist, and that’s why we have a list of the best Lego games, easy games, Mario games, and Disney games, they’ll leave you walking on sunshine.
 Or, if you enjoy survival horror, our picks for the best Resident Evil games on Switch is a must-read.

 The gameplay itself is fun, and given it features melee and ranged combat equally, you can constantly mix up how you approach the fights.
 Furthermore, the game has two endings, adding to its replayability factor.